 Clean Water Facility (CWF) Operations Building HVAC Replacement and Source Funds

 We had an appropriation for a new boiler, but the bids came in quite high.
-Then the Sewer Commission had a retreat to discuss the many CWF topics, at which time they were made aware of the air quality issues in part of the building.
+Then the Sewer Commission had a five hour retreat to discuss the many CWF topics, at which time they were made aware of the air quality issues in part of the building.
 Employees must wear PPE in parts of the Operations Building.
 It was decided to take a pause and look at the heating and HVAC issues together.

 There are lots of issues with 1964 operations building, which has had many hodge podge and band aid changes, including both the heating system and the HVAC system.

 The original quote for the boiler was $113K, but when it was bid the sole bid came in at $195K.
 After further discussion with the bidder, he came down to look at the facility and he was quite concerned about the complexity of both the heating and HVAC systems.
-He could still do the wood boiler, but we would need a propane system as backup.
+The technician who had given the original quote had not recognized the extent of the difficulties in installing a new boiler.
+The bidder could still do the wood boiler, but we would need a propane system as backup.

 Aside from the boiler, there’s still an air exchange system that has not worked for at least 12 years and needs to be addressed.